ubinux/dnf/README.md

 ### 3.1.3 Manage packages in TUI

   Dnf TUI(textual user interface) Function is developed for dnf-host.
 With TUI, it is easy to customize rootfs of target.
   <br/>Note
-  <br/>&emsp;Please make sure your screen is at least 24 lines and 80 columns.
+  <br/>&emsp;- Please make sure your screen is at least 24 lines and 80 columns.
-  <br/>&emsp;In "Confirm" interface and "License" interface, you can use "←" or "→" to chose "Yes" or "No", and use "Enter" to confirm.
+  <br/>&emsp;- In "Confirm" interface and "License" interface, you can use "←" or "→" to choose "Yes" or "No", and use "Enter" to confirm.
+"F4" can help you back to previous interface.

   By the following command you can enter the main interface of TUI.
   ```
       $ dnf-host tui
         ┌────────────────────────┤ Select your operation ├─────────────────────────┐
         │                                                                          │
-        │ Install                                                                  │
+        │ Install  --->                                                            │
-        │ Remove                                                                   │
+        │ Remove  --->                                                             │
-        │ Upgrade                                                                  │
+        │ Upgrade  --->                                                            │
+        │ Create binary package archives(rpm)  --->                                │
-        │ Create source archive                                                    │
+        │ Create a source archive(src.rpm)  --->                                   │
+        │ Create an spdx archive(spdx)  --->                                       │
-        │ Create spdx archive                                                      │
+        │ Create archive(rpm, src.rpm and spdx files)  --->                        │
         │                                                                          │
         │                                                                          │
         │                                                                          │